spikegrobstein/flatironschool-deployment_lecture/lecture.md

 ## Who am I?

  * Sr DevOps Engineer at Ticket Evolution
- * Systems and Developer in one, specializing in automation and deployment
+ * Systems and Software Engineer in one, specializing in automation and deployment
  * 10 years Linux experience

 ## Going from development to production